Understanding the Lifespan of a Capybara

 Factors Affecting Lifespan

 Several factors impact the lifespan of capybaras.
 Access to clean water and a nutritious diet greatly influence their overall health and longevity.
 The availability of suitable habitat and protection from predators and human threats also contribute to their lifespan.
-Furthermore, the general well-being and stress levels of capybaras can impact their overall lifespan.
+Furthermore, the well-being and stress levels of capybaras can impact their overall lifespan.

 Maximum Lifespan